fortrabbit/blog/market-overview-domain-providers.md

 ---
 author: fl
 created: 2017-07-18
-title: "Market overview: Domain services for developers"
+title: 'Market overview: Domain services for developers'
 intro: An opinionated field guide on developer-friendly domain hosting services.
 lead: Your application is running on a cloud service (like this one here).
 You now ask where the developer-friendly domain registration service is?
 figure: